ztc4/Extra-Resources/HTML-CSS/INSTRUCTIONS.md

 7. Everyone wants to create their own branch(including the leader) - name the branch your first name
  - git branch - used to see all the branches( should only be one currently)
- - git branch <name> - to create new branch
+ - git branch "name" - to create new branch
- - git checkout <name> - to switch to the following branch
+ - git checkout "name" - to switch to the following branch

 8. Now start working on turning something similar to the [design file](https://www.figma.com/file/AkcjecDdlGFnA28GoPkuov/html-css-test?type=design&node-id=0%3A1&mode=design&t=FLcNW1dnXy8vKfhu-1) into html and css!
  - communicate to solve each other problems